 There’s almost nothing sorrier than scrambling around a crowded supermarket, fending off the rest of your neighbourhood for the last sad bag of sprouts.
 By avoiding the stress of the last minute supermarket dash not only will you save yourself time and energy, you’ll also avoid mass-produced food without provenance that’s been sitting around in distribution centres reaching your plate.
 Not what you want for your festive feast, aka best-meal-of-the-year, right?

 Source local food where you know how it’s been produced and where it’s come from.
-How can you know how your Turkey was raised?
+How can you know how your turkey was raised?
 Go for a free-range or organic turkey from a source you trust.
-(Catch farmers Peter and Henri Greig who started Pipers Farm ‘over 20 years ago, with the goal to produce healthy meat that we, as a family, could enjoy eating with complete confidence’ and Nick & Jacob at Fosse Meadows with their turkeys on video).
+(We love Nick & Jacob’s slow-grown, Bronze birds at Fosse Meadows.
+Check out their turkeys on video).

 Avoid waste by resisting erroneous buy-one-get-one-free deals.
 Don’t end up lumbered with a mountain of not-so-special sweet treats you and your family simply won’t need after all that tasty turkey and nut roast.
 Notoriously designed by supermarkets to get you to buy more, BOGOFFS aren’t there to help you, but help line their pockets.